 B. Thursday Night Healing Service

-- In November 2010, students reprised the Veterans Day “Remembrance Day” Vigil, placing 500 crosses and other markers on the quad in remembrance of the U.S. servicemen and –women who have died in the Iraq war.
+- In November 2011, students reprised the Veterans Day “Remembrance Day” Vigil, placing 500 grave markers on the quad in remembrance of the U.S. servicemen and –women who have died in the Iraq and Afghanistan wars.

-- We offered a baccalaureate service for the seventh year in a row.
+- We offered a baccalaureate service for the eighth year in a row.
 We were again able to have our event listed in the university’s official commencement publication.
-Attendance at the Baccalaureate was our highest yet: 165*.
+Attendance: 100.

 III.
 FAITHFUL RELATIONSHIPS